Preparing your kids for travel can have a huge influence on how successfully your child adapts to travel.

 Create a family travel wish list for your trip

 Ask each family member to choose one thing they must see, do, eat or experience during your trip.

 Our wish list ranged from seeing ‘live lava’ to ‘swimming with pigs’ and ‘going to Legoland.’
 Each person researched their chosen wish.

 We achieved 4 out of 5 wishes – we chose not to visit the swimming pigs after reading reviews about the experience.
 We searched for an alternative and chose to swim with manatees in Crystal River, Florida which turned out to be one of the highlights of our family gap year.
 It hasn’t stopped our daughter asking about her wish!

 Be prepared for behaviour changes before your trip

 Children may get increasingly anxious in the run up to an extended trip, particularly older children.

 They may not be able to articulate their feelings which may manifest in their behaviour.
 Be prepared for tantrums, emotional outbursts, sleepless nights and grumpiness!

-Reassure your child, be patient, give them plenty of love and hugs.
+Reassure your child, be patient, give them plenty of love and hugs and when appropriate, some space!
 Trust me, it will help you too!

 Practical preparations for long term travel with kids